The Evolution Of Fusion Labeling For Polyolefin Plastic

 All MIGS technologies are built around a similar architecture; pigmented polymers which use heat to fuse into polyolefin plastic.
 Below is a short history that lead to the company’s latest innovation:

 As illustrated above, Mold In Graphic Systems has continued to raise the bar during the past 36 years.
-Now, with the invention of a system such as VersaFlex, any company labeling LSE plastics such as polyethylene and polypropylene owes it to themselves to ask three questions,
+Now, with the invention of a system such as VersaFlex, any company labeling LSE plastics such as polyethylene and polypropylene owes it to themselves to ask these questions

 And for anyone answering yes to any of the above questions, there is one more question to ask,